Bhavnagar Gujarat, India Travel Guide

 Dense, grainy sweet from gram flour, ghee, and sugar; or sweetened condensed milk, slow-cooked and flavored.

 Dedicated fine dining is limited.
-Upscale hotels like Efcee Sarovar Portico or Iscon The Fern Resort & Spa offer refined experiences with Indian and sometimes international cuisine.
+Upscale accommodations such as Efcee Sarovar Portico or Iscon The Fern Resort & Spa offer refined experiences with Indian and sometimes international cuisine.

 Abundant choices with Kathiyawadi, traditional Gujarati Thalis, Punjabi, South Indian, and Indo-Chinese dishes.
 Places like Sankalp or Kathiyawadi King are popular.